Before he was a Peterborough Councillor, Andy Coles was an undercover officer in a secret Metropolitan Police unit that spied on political activists.

 People concerned about the issue have asked a number of questions about the affair.

 Aren’t these just allegations?
 Isn’t he innocent until proven guilty?

-The two key facts are clear and nobody, not even Coles, is contesting them.
+The two key facts are clear.

 1. Andy Coles was an undercover officer in the Metropolitan Police’s Special Demonstration Squad., infiltrating peace and animal rights groups from 1991 to 1995.